NeuroSupportive Yoga Therapy

 PASC / Post-COVID - COVID-19 is not simply a respiratory virus.
 Neurological symptoms are increasingly being seen as both harbingers of the disease, and as a consequence of the disease.
 It poses a threat to the entire nervous system, according to studies: due to the immune system's strong reaction, the infection may cause inflammation that can damage the brain and nerves.
 It may affect the entire nervous system, including the brain, spinal cord and nerves as well as muscles.
 We have significant experience with post-polio which has notable parallels with long-hauler syndrome(s), or PASC, associated with COVID-19.
 Yoga Therapy is a unique and effective support to those experiencing PASC ( post-acute sequelae of SARS-CoV-2 infection) such as muscle weakness, unresolved chronic pain, and debilitating fatigue.

 NeuroPalliative Yoga Therapy™

 The term palliative is one of the most misunderstood terms in health care.
 It is associated with end of life and last recourse, when in fact 'palliate' (in medical terms) means to ease the symptoms of, or lessen the intensity of, a disease.
-Neuropalliative care is a relatively new field in neurology which puts an emphasis on the whole person, encompassing the various aspects of a person's life when addressing long-term neurological and neuromuscular conditions— taking into consideration their physical, mental, social, and spiritual needs.
-NeuroPalliative Yoga Therapy™ is a wonderful adjunct to comprehensive therapy programs and neuropalliative care, in keeping with the tradition of metta /maitri (compassion, benevolence, active interest in others).
+Neuropalliative care is a relatively new field in neurology which puts an emphasis on the whole person, encompassing the various aspects of a person's life when addressing long-term neurological and neuromuscular conditions—taking into consideration their physical, mental, social, and spiritual needs.
+NeuroPalliative Yoga Therapy™ is a wonderful adjunct to our comprehensive therapy programs and overall neuropalliative therapy, in keeping with the tradition of metta /maitri—compassion, benevolence, active interest in others.